ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 Reboot and make sure both interfaces come up.

 If both interfaces come up successfully it should be safe to work remotely after this point.
 No more network configuration will be done.

-## Readonly Filesystem

-Reboot.
-After rebooting you will need to go back into read/write mode using the `rw.sh` script that was already installed with the ArPiRobot helper scripts.

 ## Installing Software